 If you wear glasses on a daily basis, the summer sun creates an inconvenient problem.
-Although high-quality sunglasses are necessary to protect your eyes from harmful UV rays, it’s very hard to wear two pairs of glasses at once!
+Although high-quality sunglasses are necessary to protect your eyes from harmful UV rays.
+It is very hard to wear two pairs of glasses at once!
 Some people opt for sunglasses that fit over regular glasses, while others choose clip-on options.
-Sadly, neither of these options are very convenient or stylish.
-The best option is a pair of prescription sunglasses that can be swapped for your regular glasses in high light situations.
+Sadly, neither of these options is very convenient or stylish.
+The best option is a pair of prescription sunglasses that can be swapped for your regular glasses in high-light situations.
 Here are some things to keep in mind when shopping for a pair.

 What Type Of Lens Do I Need?

-People who only need a single vision lens have a larger variety of frame options to choose from.
-However, if you require bifocals or trifocals, your Vision Care Centre doctor may recommend a deeper frame for a larger viewing area at all distances.
+People who only need a single-vision lens have a larger variety of frame options to choose from.
+However, if you require bifocals or trifocals, your Vision Care Center doctor may recommend a deeper frame for a larger viewing area at all distances.

 Do I Have Skin Allergies?

 We often think about allergies when it comes to food and medicine, but it’s important they be considered when choosing sunglasses as well.
-Patients who are sensitive or allergic to certain materials should ask about a hypoallergenic frames such as all plastic, nickel-free metal, stainless steel and/or titanium.
+Patients who are sensitive or allergic to certain materials should ask about a hypoallergenic frame such as all plastic, nickel-free metal, stainless steel, and/or titanium.

 What Will I Primarily Be Doing In These Glasses?